Canara Bank PO Results 2018 declared, interview date

-The Canara Bank PO Results 2018 have been declared.
+The Canara Bank PO Results 2018 has been declared.
 The results of the Probationary Officers recruitment is available on the official website.

 Canara Bank PO online written exam was held on March 4, 2018.
 The next step in the recruitment process is Group Discussion and then a personal interview.

-On January this year, Canara Bank invited applications from bank job aspirants for one year training course in Post Graduate Diploma in Banking and Finance (PGDBF), opon completion, to be recruited to the post of Probationary Officer (PO).
+On January this year, Canara Bank invited applications from bank job aspirants for a one-year training course in Post Graduate Diploma in Banking and Finance (PGDBF), upon completion, to be recruited to the post of Probationary Officer (PO).

 This one year, residential, full-time PGDBF course will be conducted either at Manipal Global Education Services Pvt Ltd, Bengaluru campus or NITTE Education International Pvt Ltd. Mangaluru campus.
 The course comprises of 9 months of classroom studies and 3 months internship at Canara Bank's Branches / Offices.